amolsood/notes/AWS/VPC/Highlights.md

 - NACL can be associated to multiple subnets, but a subnet can only be associated to only 1 NACL
 - NACLs are located at the subnet level
 - The default network ACL is configured to allow all traffic to flow in and out of the subnets with which it is associated.
 Each network ACL also includes a rule whose rule number is an asterisk.
 This rule ensures that if a packet doesn't match any of the other numbered rules, it's denied.
 You can't modify or remove this rule
+- You can't have a VPC with IPv6 CIDRs only.
+The default IP addressing system in VPC is IPv4.
+You can only change your VPC to dual-stack mode where your resources can communicate over IPv4, or IPv6, or both, but not exclusively with IPv6 only.

 ### Samples